lxRbckl/Project-Maximus/README.md

 ## Project-Maximus
 > Get the live feed of a USB camera and interact with switches.
+Built for a 10.1" screen.

 ## Installation
 ```